First pill for fecal transplants wins FDA approval

 “OpenBiome is committed to maintaining safe access to ‘fecal transplantation’ for these patients as a vital last line of defense,” said Dr. Majdi Osman, the group’s medical chief.

 OpenBiome’s standard stool treatment costs less than $1,700 and is typically delivered as a frozen solution within days of ordering.
-Seres has not disclosed what price it would set for its capsules.
+Seres did not disclose the price it will charge for its capsules in a statement Wednesday evening.

 “We want to make the commercial experience for physicians and patients as easy as possible,” said Eric Shaff, the company’s chief financial officer, in an interview ahead of the announcement.
 “Ease of administration — in our view — is one of the aspects of the value we’re delivering.”